yuvraj804/Gambling-game/README.md

 # Gambling-game

-## do not condone gambling, but if you really want to, you can do it here!
+## I do not condone gambling, but if you really want to, you can do it here!

 ## Mechanism
 This Gambliing game is of slot machine found in casinos.